-There are four options for configuring the BIG-IP system for SSL traffic.
+There are four options for configuring the BIG-IP system for SSL traffic (only two are available if you deployed BIG-IP APM in the previous section.
 Select the appropriate mode for your configuration.

-Encrypt to clients, plain text to servers (SSL Offload)
+► Encrypt to clients, plaintext to servers (SSL Offload)

 Choose this method if you want the BIG-IP system to offload SSL processing from the servers.
 You need a valid SSL certificate and key for this method.
+Be sure to see Appendix A: Configuring SharePoint Alternate Access Mappings to support SSL offload on page 42.